cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_infrastructure_monitoring_alerts.md

 ---

 #### Theme: Infra-aware monitoring setup & smart alerting
 This theme centers on AI that understands infrastructure code and topology to auto-configure monitoring and reduce noise.
 The coded description emphasizes “Understand infra code/topology to auto-configure monitors and custom alerts; leverage history and dependencies to reduce noise and improve coverage.”
 Participants imagined a copilot that reads infra definitions (e.g., EV2) and infers relevant monitors: “Custom monitoring and alerts without having to think about it… For copilot to read our ev2 and know how our infra is setup would be insane” (Participant 123).
-They want AI to both expand coverage (finding conditions humans would miss) and reduce false positives by leveraging historical incident patterns (Participant 173, Participant 271).
+They want AI to both expand coverage (finding conditions humans would miss) and reduce false positives by leveraging historical incident patterns (Participants 173, 271).

 The motivation is to make alerting scalable and less brittle: rather than maintaining dozens of ad-hoc rules, AI could synthesize topology, service dependencies, and past incidents to suggest meaningful alerts and correlate related incidents for quicker diagnosis (Participant 271).
 Participants noted the desire for cohesion across related infra tasks—today they use multiple separate tools; they want a more integrated AI experience (Participant 269).